eager-dev/eagerx/CONTRIBUTING.rst

 #################

 Before proposing a PR, please open an issue, where the feature will be discussed.
-This prevent from duplicated PR to be proposed and also ease the code review process.
+This will prevent the proposal of duplicate PRs and also ease the code review process.

-Each PR need to be reviewed and accepted by at least one of the maintainers (@bheijden, @jelledouwe).
+Each PR needs to be reviewed and accepted by at least one of the code owners (@bheijden, @jelledouwe).
 A PR must pass the Continuous Integration tests to be merged with the master branch.

 Tests
 #####